USS Osprey (AMS-28): Korean War service

-Previously named and designated Osprey (AMS-28), 17 February 1947, this wooden-hulled ship now sailed directly to help confront this latest communist advance.
+Previously named and designated Osprey (AMS-28), 17 February 1947, this wooden-hulled ship now sailed to help confront this latest communist advance.
 Osprey made a pre-assault sweep at Pohang 14 July 1950 to clear the way for the 1st Cavalry Division.
-15 September her sweeps prepared a firing base anchorage for the big guns of the battleship at the masterful Inchon landings.
+On 15 September, her sweeps prepared a firing base anchorage for the main 16" guns of the battleship at the highly-successful Inchon landings.

 The following month, while engaged in clearing Wonsan Bay, North Korea, two sister ships struck mines and sank.
-One year later, again at Wonsan, and again operating under enemy fire she suffered 3 shell hits, 29 October which necessitated a brief retirement to Japan.
-Upon return, her continuing aggressive spirit in seeking out and firing on enemy targets ashore and record breaking performance in mine destruction earned medals and promotions for members of the ship's company.
-Her sterling performance continued until negotiations produced a truce 27 July 1953.
+One year later, again at Wonsan, and again operating under enemy fire, she suffered 3 shell hits, 29 October which necessitated a brief retirement to Japan.
+Upon returning, she continued to seek out and fire on enemy targets ashore.
+Her record-breaking performance in mine destruction earned medals and promotions for members of the ship's company.
+Her high performance continued until negotiations produced a truce 27 July 1953.

 Osprey, redesignated MSC(O), 7 February 1955, was destined to conclude her career in the Far East.
 Loaned to the Japanese Maritime Self Defense Force, 22 March 1955, she served as Yakushima (YTE-10) until 1969.
-Declared surplus to the needs of both the Japanese and United States navies she was struck from the Navy Directory 15 June 1969.
+Declared surplus to the needs of both the Japanese and United States' navies, she was struck from the Navy Directory 15 June 1969.